Improvement and generalization of ABCD method with Bayesian inference: Introduction

 In our understanding, one of the most important advantages of the presented tool and framework, is that it facilitates the full exploitation of the existing dependence between the observables at the event-by-event level.
 Or in more statistical terms, it fully exploits the mutual information in the multi-dimensionality of the data.
 In this article we aim to explore an understanding of up to what extent such a paradigm could improve sensitivity with LHC observables.

 To compare both methods we use a toy problem whose basic properties are inspired by the di-Higgs production at LHC, with both Higgs states decaying to $b\bar b$, namely: $pp\to hh \to b\bar bb\bar b$.
-This process, being one of the best candidates to probe the nature of the Higgs boson, and one of the most relevant measurements to be expected by the LHC in the forthcoming years, has been studied with the ABCD method with some modifications in~\cite{atlas4b, cms4b}.
-It has several interesting features, such as a small cross-section, large backgrounds and, given the class, the presence of several independent or approximately independent observables, such as the four $b$-tagging scores\footnote{There are systematic sources that may yield a small dependence between these scores.
+This process, being one of the best candidates to probe the nature of the Higgs boson, and one of the most relevant measurements to be expected by the LHC in the forthcoming years, has been studied in~\cite{atlas4b, cms4b}.
+In these works one can find that the ABCD method with some modifications is utilized as part of the pipeline for extracting the results.
+The process has several interesting features, such as a small cross-section, large backgrounds and, given the class, the presence of several independent or approximately independent observables, such as the four $b$-tagging scores\footnote{There are systematic sources that may yield a small dependence between these scores.
 Although we ignore this dependence in the toy problem studied along is work, it should be taken into account in a more realistic study.} of the jets and the two invariant masses of the corresponding paired jets.
 As a first step in the analysis of this process with Bayesian inference, we consider in this article a toy model that keeps some of its properties, as well as just two of its backgrounds, and analyse it with the ABCD method and with Bayesian inference.
 We study and quantify both performances and provide details on why the Bayesian analysis has very good perspectives.

 The developments and results in this work are a proof-of-concept and are still far away from an application in a realistic scenario.
 In any case we provide a brief discussion about it in Section \ref{sec:outlook}.
 Finally, it should be mentioned that the results in this work consist mainly of importing, adapting and discussing tools, techniques, skills and algorithms from Statistics and Bayesian Machine Learning industry to LHC physics.